daquinons/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Middleware and Routers.

 - [ ] Describe Middleware?

+Middleware it's a function that is executed in the middle of the pipeline when there is a request to the server.
+This function is able to access and change the Request and Response objects, perform operations on them or decide if the request should continue or stop retrieving an error.

 - [ ] Describe a Resource?

+A Resource is what an API is offering and gives back wih the different requests.

 - [ ] What can the API return to help clients know if a request was successful?
+A 200 status or 201 status if it was a POST request.

 - [ ] How can we partition our application into sub-applications?
+Using express.Router we can create different routes, each of them with its router.
+We could also partition them using controllers, so the mission of the router would be importing each controller and expossing them via router to a URL.

 ## Project Setup